Umajin/vscode-umajin-lang/README.md

 This extension is in its early days, so not many features at the moment.

-* Basic syntax highlighting for umajin (.u) sources
+* Basic syntax highlighting for umajin (.u) sources.
+* Code snippets.

 ## Release Notes